OctaDist/OctaDist.github.io/manual.md

 #### PyPI

-Additionally, other way for using OctaDist is running it with command user interface (CLI).
+Other way for using OctaDist is OctaDist package, which is available at [https://pypi.org/project/octadist/](https://pypi.org/project/octadist/).
-At PyPI, the end-user can find and install OctaDist using `pip` command on the terminal command line in their OS.
+The end-user can find and install it with `pip`, and use it for command line interface on the terminal in their OS.

-1. For installing OctaDist, use the following command:
+1. For dealing with OctaDist package, use the following command:
-   - Install the latest version:
+   - Install the latest version: `pip install octadist`

-        ```
-        pip install octadist
-        ```

-   - Upgrade to the latest version:
+   - Upgrade to the latest version: `pip install --upgrade octadist`

-        ```
-        pip install --upgrade octadist
-        ```

-   - Upgrade/downgrade to a specific version:
+   - Upgrade/downgrade to a specific version: `pip install --upgrade octadist==2.5.0`

-        ```
-        pip install --upgrade octadist==2.5.0
-        ```

 2. Pip will find the dependencies at the same time, and install all packages.

 More details on installing Python package is [here](https://packaging.python.org/tutorials/installing-packages/).